CodeZephyr91/BugHunt-Solutions/fixes.md

     res.json(task);
 });
 ```
-## 13. Valid id check missing in the delete request route for '/tasks/:id'
+## 13.Valid id check missing in the delete request route for '/tasks/:id'
  In case the id is invalid or NaN it cannot be parsed into an integer
 Updated code:
 ```js